Shijikori/quotes-bot/README.md

 To query a quote, use the `!query` followed by a username.
 It may be a mention, simply a username or username with # tag.
 The bot will then fetch a random quote attributed to the provided username from the database and quote them in the same channel.

+You can store the quotes from the last 150 messages in a registered channel by using the command `!readall` in the channel.

+A user's quotes can be deleted from the database using the command `!purge` with a username specified.

+If you wish to delete your server's database, you can use the command `!deletedb`.
+If you remove the bot from your server, no database table will be created for it on bot startup.
+This command also unregisters your registered channels, therefor, the bot will stop monitoring your server.

 ## Planned features and development

 * [X] Remove unecessary code
 * [ ] Query quotes with keywords (with and without provided user)
-* [ ] Read and store the contents of past messages in registered channels
+* [X] Read and store the contents of past messages in registered channels
 * [X] Designate a quotes channel using a command
 * [ ] MySQL version (uncertain)